 In some subjects, one of your interviews may only have one interviewer.
 If you would prefer a third person be present in the room, you are welcome to request this by emailing the Admissions Office once invitations to interview have been sent, you have received your schedule and you know that you will have a one-on-one interview.

 If you apply for a subject for which written work is requested in advance, this may be used as the starting point for discussion during the interview.
-Likewise, if you have sat a pre-interview Admissions Assessment then a portion of this may used as the springboard for further discussion during the interview (in which case we would email you a copy of your answers before the interview, to refresh your memory of what you wrote).

 In some subjects, you will be asked to sit a written assessment or test in Cambridge as well (more details on this on the subject pages below).
 Wherever possible we will do our best to arrange all of your appointments (i.e. interview(s) and, where applicable, written assessments, tests etc.) on the same day.
 If necessary, we will also provide meals and overnight accommodation too.
 You can find much more information, including videos of mock interviews, on the University website.
 Specifications and sample papers for the written assessments can also be found on the University website.
 You can find likely interview dates, more detail on what to expect in interviews for your subject at Peterhouse, on the drop-down pages below.